 - Why Wrexham University? – an overview of our institution.

 - Smashing interviews – a complete guide for students taking on interviews for courses, or careers.

 - Student Finance – Wales or England.

 To book a presentation or request attendance at your event, contact [email protected].

 Information for students

-Wrexham Glyndwr University prioritises student experience before, during, and after you study with us.
-We have been ranked top for student satisfaction in England and Wales (Complete University Guide 2023) and our academic support for students is available at any stage of your learning journey with us.
+Wrexham University prioritises student experience before, during, and after you study with us.
+We have been ranked as the top university in Wales for Student Voice and Students’ Union by the National Student Survey (2023), and our academic support for students is available at any stage of your learning journey with us.
 We would love to welcome you to our campus at one of our undergraduate open days!

 The library, based in the Edward Llwyd Centre, houses hundreds of thousands of journals, electronic resources and books, as well as providing plenty of quiet study and group work areas.
 The university has computer suites conveniently located across campus and there are specialist labs for computing, engineering and art and design students.

 Student Support and Students' Union

 In the Edward Llywd Centre, you will find most of our student support services.
 Support is also on offer from the award-winning Students’ Union, where you can enjoy many of the university's social facilities, including the student bar, Glyn's.